 All students have access to Route Y either on or off campus.
 Significant investments have been made during the last six months to rebuild the network core and to expand the bandwidth.
 In addition, more than 70 classrooms have been outfitted with the latest technology during the last few months so that a faculty member can bring a laptop to class, plug in, and present materials using PowerPoint, Flash, or other software.

-A video illustrating efforts at BYU to introduce new technologies into the classroom will now be shown.
+[A video illustrating efforts at BYU to introduce new technologies into the classroom was shown.]

 As the video illustrates, it is possible for technology to enhance student-faculty interaction, increase student collaboration, and encourage active learning.
 These tools allow students to enter the learning process in different ways according to their particular talents.